peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object is not a map.
+This object is not a map or an array.

  * System.ArgumentException:
 The parameter <i>key</i>
  or  <i>valueOb</i>
- has an unsupported type.
+ has an unsupported type, or this instance is a CBOR array and  <i>key</i>
+is less than 0, is the size of this array or greater, or is not a 32-bit signed integer ( `int` ).

 <a id="Subtract_PeterO_Cbor_CBORObject_PeterO_Cbor_CBORObject"></a>
 ### Subtract